-- 2.2c Village Residential: This zone provides for residential neighborhoods that are adjacent or close to commercial areas, schools and fire and police protections.
-Public water and sewer lines generally serve areas designated as "Village Residential".
-The following uses are permitted:

 - Single and two-family dwellings

 - Multi-family dwellings

-- Home occupations that comply with the standards of 4.6 and the definition in Article 10
+- Home occupations that comply with the standards of 4.6 and the definition in Article 11

-- Accessory uses (garages and outbuildings)
+- Accessory uses [garages and outbuildings]

-- 2.2d Rural Residential: This zone provides for low to medium density rural living, open space and the protection of environmentally sensitive areas such as wetlands, floodplains, poor soils, and steep slopes.
+2.2d Rural Residential: This zone provides for low to medium density rural living, open space and the protection of environmentally sensitive areas such as wetlands, floodplains, poor soils, and steep slopes.
 The following uses are permitted:

 - Single and two-family dwellings

 - Multi-family dwellings with no more than 6 units per structure

 - Cluster residential development

 - A mobile home on an individual lot

-- Agricultural, forestry and farming uses
+- Agricultural, forestry, and farming uses

-- Home occupations that comply with the standards of 4.6 and the definition in Article 10
+- Home occupations that comply with the standards of 4.6 and the definition in Article 11

-- Accessory uses (garages and outbuildings)
+- Accessory uses [garages and outbuildings]

-- 2.2e Pemigewasset Overlay District: This district provides protection for the environmentally sensitive corridor along the Pemigewasset River and the restrictions contained herein take precedence over permitted uses in the portions of the zones over which it lies.
+2.2e Pemigewasset Overlay District: This district provides protection for the environmentally sensitive corridor along the Pemigewasset River and the restrictions contained herein take precedence over permitted uses in the portions of the zones over which it lies.
 The following uses are prohibited:

-- Structures on slopes, which exceed fifteen percent (15%)

-- Mobile home parks

-- Any excavations for which an Earth Excavation Permit issued under RSA 155 E is required.
+- Structures on slopes, which exceed fifteen percent [15%] - Mobile home parks - Any excavations for which an Earth Excavation Permit under RSA 155E is required